gusfngg/to-do-list-rockeseat/README.md

 Putting into practice the concepts of: States, state immutability, Array methods, key, property, componentization.

-It consists of a ToDo-list where it is possible:
+**It consists of a ToDo-list where it is possible:**

-Add new task.
+- Add new task.
-Mark and unmark a task as completed.
+- Mark and unmark a task as completed.
-Remove a task from the list.
+- Remove a task from the list.
-Show task completion progress.
+= Show task completion progress.

 [🔗 Click here to access]()